 Prioritize Gift Relevancy

-Nothing is more of a waste to your revenue than a gift that goes unused and unappreciated.
-Sending cupcakes to someone who is on a keto diet or a bottle of wine to someone in recovery will create a memorable moment, not a favorable memory however.
+Nothing is more of a budgetary waste than a gift that is both unused and unappreciated.
+For example, sending cupcakes to someone who is on a keto diet or a bottle of wine to someone in recovery will create a memorable moment, just not a favorable memory.

-The trick to sending a personal gift that creates a memorable moment is to select something that compliments your recipient’s #5to9™.
-Spend time researching and understanding what motivates your gift recipient outside of their accomplishments in the workplace.
+The key to creating a favorable memory is to select something that compliments your recipient’s #5to9™.
+For instance, spend time researching and understanding what motivates your gift recipient outside of their accomplishments in the workplace.
 Or, save some time and use Alyce’s AI-powered research.

 Drive Higher ROI with Personal Gifting

-Take more control over your wasted revenue with direct mail by switching to personal gifting.
-Have more gifts hit their intended recipient and leave recipients with an experience that feels personal – and memorable.
+Take more control over your wasted budget with direct mail by switching to personal gifting.
+Have more prospecting gifts hit their intended recipient and leave recipients with an experience that feels personal and memorable.